mwhelan/mwhelan.github.io/Snow/_posts/2014-10-20-testing-date-time.md

         }
     }

-Now we can use it in a using statement in tests and be sure that the `Reset` method gets call at the end of the using statement when `Dispose` is called.
+Now we can use it in a using statement in tests and be sure that the `Reset` method gets called at the end of the using statement when `Dispose` is called.

     using (new TestableSystemTime(dateTime))
     {